sbuss/buss2020/running/filing.md

 It can be anything that adequately describes what your committee is for.
 I picked "Steven Buss for Democratic County Central Committee 2020".
-I believe it must contain the year of your election.
+I believe it must contain the year of your election and your name.

 # Step 2 - Declaration of Intent